mojitoinc/mojito-mixers/README.md

 ### Credit Card payments with 3DS

-Additionally, when using 3DS for Credit Card payments you need to add a success and error page into your app.
+When using 3DS for Credit Card payments you need to add a success and error page into your app.
 The URL can be anything you want as long as you configure that in your 3DS account.
 In this repo, those pages are:

 - `/payments/success` => [app/src/pages/payments/success.tsx](https://github.com/mojitoinc/mojito-mixers/blob/main/app/src/pages/payments/success.tsx).